Mr-Wheel/Mr-Wheel/README.md

-👋 Hi, I’m a
+👋 Hi!
-🇩🇪 Germany-based
+🇩🇪 I’m a German
 👨‍💻 software developer
-🎯 specialized in
+📊 specialized in database programming
-📊 database programming
+👨‍🏫 with a teaching background